How do I use Subversion?

 Before connecting to a machine on PennNet via SSH from an external network, you must install and run the University Client VPN software:

-If you would like to use the SEAS subversion server, please email the following information to cets@seas:
+If you would like to use the SEAS subversion server to access your repository via HTTPS, please contact CETS and provide the following information:

 $HOME/svn_root/